ms609/Quartet/README.md

 a measure of their similarity based on the number of shared four-taxon subtrees.

 It's named Slow Quartet as it calculates the metric rather inefficiently; it may not be of use for large trees.
-Faster algorithms are available: try the R package tqDist.
+For bifurcating trees, this package provides a gateway to the R package `tqDist`, which calculates quartet distances much more rapidly.

-What other implementations don't seem to do is report how many quartets are resolved in one tree and unresolved in another.
+What other implementations don't seem to do is to distinguish between quartets that are contradicted by one tree, and quartets that are simply absent due to a lack of resolution (i.e. the presence of polytomies).  `SlowQuartet` makes this distinction in both the quartet metric (function `MatchingQuartets`) and the partition metric (i.e. Robinson-Foulds distance; function `MatchingSplits`).

+## Using the package
 The package will soon be compiled and uploaded to the CRAN repository.
 Meanwhile, you can install the latest version of the package into R thus: